ngxs/store/docs/plugins/websocket.md

 # Websocket Plugin - Expiremental Status
-Bind server websocket events to Ngxs Store events.
+Bind server websocket events to Ngxs store actions.

 ## Install
 Websocket plugin is a seperate install from NPM, run the following to install it: